[Sir Gary Streeter in the Chair]

 There are arrangements in place with local authorities and with those who support the funding of academies, but schools are not fully aware of them.
 I know that schools are not getting the funding to which they are entitled when new children arrive.
 We must simplify the way that school funding is distributed, particularly for children with special needs.
 Despite tremendous effort from our schools, I fear that we are at risk of failing many children.
 They will not be able to live full lives, and their life chances will be curtailed.
 As others have said, funding for schools and for this aspect of school education should be addressed properly and enthusiastically by the spending review when the opportunity arises.

 I want briefly to mention some positive signs of movement towards a proper, sensible approach to the education of children with SEN. Ofsted recently launched a consultation and said that it is now prepared to look more at teaching rather than school results.
 The consultation finishes on 4 April.
-I encourage everyone to take part, so that Ofsted can genuinely recognise good schools, even though their attainment might not be quite as good as it could be, due to the children that those schools support.
+I encourage everyone to take part, so that Ofsted can genuinely recognise good schools, even though their attainment might not be quite as good as it could be, in view of the children that those schools support.

 The 10-year health plan commits to accelerating assessments for children with SEN. Can the Minister provide us with more detail about that?
 We would appreciate more detail about how it can be delivered.
 The 10-year plan also says that there will be the right care for children with learning disabilities.
 Again, we would appreciate a bit more detail from the Minister about how the 10-year plan will be able to deliver that and what resources can support it.